EMDR Can Help Ease Anxiety- Here's How

 Unlike a medication that has side effects and must be used continually, EMDR offers sustained benefits without any serious or long-term side effects.
 Sure, during the initial phases of treatment, the client will likely experience an increase in challenging memories.
 But that’s the idea and, thus, not exactly a “side effect.”
 In addition, as the client gets used to the EMDR process, they could feel lightheaded and/or have vivid dreams which decrease as the sessions advance.

 EMDR is a proven, effective form of treatment for people of all ages.
-To learn more about EMDR Treatment please click on the link.
-If you want to get started, I urge you to reach out and contact me soon
+To learn more about rapid eye movement therapy please click on the link.
+If you want to get started, I urge you to reach out and contact me soon.